rurangiza/rurangiza/README.md

 - [ ] **inception**: set up containers with Docker
 - [ ] **ft_transcendance** : build a web app to play pong, with user accounts, leaderboard and instant messaging

+### Interests
+Tools for thought, A.I, Information Design, HCI, UX and everything web

 ### Contact
 Reach me on [LinkedIn](https://www.linkedin.com/in/arsenerurangiza/) or at a.rurangiza (at) gmail.com.